Cut and Sew

 HVSA wear is one of the more visible forms of safety wear and is found on highways, construction sites, and traffic patrols.
 The production and sewing of HVSA wear is determined by the American National Standards Institute, a private non-profit organization that oversees national standards.

 There are three different categories for HVSA protective gear, which are O (off-road), R (roadway traffic control), and P (public safety).
 Each classification is graded by the reflective qualities of the material being used.
-The video below is a brief explanation of HVSA gear.

 The production of uniforms involves the use of universal camouflage patterns (UCP) and operational camouflage patterns (OCP) using the sturdiest and most wear resistant materials.
 For the materials to be accepted for military use, the material has to pass a variety of tests, which rate its blending, brightness, contrast, and detection abilities.
 The final choice of OCP uses a variety of colors that include gray, artichoke, laurel green, American silver, grullo, and dark silver.